Equine Passport Legislation

 - when moved or transported under emergency conditions.

-Vets will require the passport when prescribing many common veterinary medicines, (for example "Bute") and will ensure the horse in question is then permanently excluded from the human food chain by signing Part II of Section IX of the passport.
+Vets will require the passport when prescribing many common veterinary medicines, (for example "Bute") and will ensure the horse in question is then permanently excluded from the human food chain by signing Part II of Section II or pre-2016 Section IX of the passport.

 The Meat Hygiene Service (MHS) is responsible for enforcing the checks carried out at slaughterhouses, and Local Authorities (Trading Standards Departments) are responsible for enforcing the law elsewhere.
 As with all government legislation, there are penalties that may be applied by the courts for non-compliance.
 Most offences have a fine of up to £5,000, two years' imprisonment or both. (cont)